Trenchwise/simpsons-react-project/README.md

 ✅ A Hook

 Gives you the ability to hook into functionality that traditionally is only in a class based component.
 We need hooks because everytime the component rerenders it is a new version.
-A new versdion has no memory of what has happend before.
+A new version has no memory of what has happend before.

 ✅ A hook helps data remain in the component.

-The below are types of Hooks
+----- Types of Hooks ------

-✅ useState - is the hook that gives you access to the state in a functional components.
-All hooks have the same structure.
+✅ useState

+✅ useEffect

+✅ useCallback

 When you call useState a special box is being created that holds the data and also holds a function that lets you manipulate the data that is inside.
 It does this using a closure.
 A closure is an action that has access to the upper scope.
-Therefore it can hold datd beyond the rerender of the component
+Therefore it can hold data beyond the rerender of the component.

 UseState give you back two things: 1.
 The data 2.
 A way of changing the data